NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

         </mk_inputs>
     </meta-kernel>

-Provided that you generated the ``ladee_v01.tm`` meta-kernel manually.

 Coverage determination
 ^^^^^^^^^^^^^^^^^^^^^^

 Whether if you generate the MKs automatically or provide them as inputs, NPB needs to know how to determine their coverage.
-In order to do so, you use the ``<coverage_kernel>`` element by providing a list of kernel patterns and binding each of them to a MK pattern using an attribute for each entry.
-Note that the kernel pattern must match a kernel that is included in the MK.
-The specified kernel(s) will determine the coverage of the MK.
+The ``<coverage_kernel>`` element indicates the kernels that will determine the coverage of the MKs by providing a list of kernel patterns and binding each of them to a MK pattern using an attribute for each entry.

+The kernel pattern must match a kernel that is included in the MK.
 What follows is a Mars 2020 configuration file extract example::

         <coverage_kernels>